In call with Saudi king, Trump demanded quick end to Gulf rift: U.S. officials

 “The president’s focus has always been on Iran, and its nuclear and missile programs that threaten all the Gulf states, as well as Israel, and he stressed that the feud the Saudis and Emirates are having with Qatar makes no sense,” the official said.

+Trump’s demand for swift action to end the rift represents a shift.
+Early in the crisis, he publicly sided with the Saudis and Emiratis, complicating then-Secretary of State Rex Tillerson’s attempts to mediate.

+Trump also discussed the dispute in a phone call last Friday with Abu Dhabi Crown Prince Mohammed bin Zayed, and in a White House meeting on Tuesday with Qatari Emir Tamim bin Hamid al-Thani, where he said his ties with Qatar were working “extremely well.”

-Spokeswomen for the White House and the Saudi embassy in Washington did not immediately respond to a request for comment.
+An administration spokeswoman would not expand on an earlier White House description of the call with the Saudi king.
+A spokeswoman for the Saudi embassy in Washington did not immediately respond to a request for comment.

 A second official knowledgeable about the call said Trump insisted that the rift within the six-nation Gulf Cooperation Council be patched up within three weeks, in part because of a looming decision on Iran.